Young Entrepreneur Bursary Program

 Note: Personal expenses, debt repayment, or non-business-related costs are not eligible.
 All recipients will be required to submit a breakdown of how the funds were used in their final report.

 Yes.
 All bursary recipients are required to submit a final report one year after the bursary is awarded.
 This report helps us measure the impact of the program and includes updates on your business progress, how the bursary funds were used, and the outcomes of your mentorship experience.
-The final report will include questions about business growth, key performance milestones, and a brief breakdown of how the $5,000 bursary was/will be spent.
+It will include questions about business growth, key performance milestones, and a brief breakdown of how the $5,000 bursary was or will be spent.

 Successful applicants will be announced publicly on September 30, 2025.